thachp/eventdbx/README.md

      ```

    - If the server is stopped, the same CLI command writes to the local RocksDB store directly.
-   - Inspect recent history at any point with `dbx events --filter 'payload.status = "active"' --sort created_at:desc --take 5` or drill into the payload of a specific event via `dbx events <snowflake_id> --json`.
+   - Inspect recent history at any point with `dbx events --filter 'payload.status = "active"' --sort version:desc --take 5` or drill into the payload of a specific event via `dbx events <snowflake_id> --json`.

 6. **Replicate a domain (optional)**